 Administrative expenses

-These expenses are the costs involved in having administrative personnel, both internal or external if the company outsources any functions.
-These costs can include:
+Administrative expenses are the costs involved in having administrative personnel, both internal and external if the company outsources any functions.
+Administrative expenses are also recorded in your income statement, and can include:

 - Accounting payroll or fees for outsourcing